wiggitywhitney/mcp-commit-story/day-02-sample-journal-entry.md

 ## Behind-the-Commit
 This commit finalizes the migration from `mcp_journal` to `mcp_commit_story`, ensuring all code, configuration, and CI/CD references are consistent.
 The old package is fully removed, and the project is now clean and ready for further development under the new name.

+### 2025-05-20 09:17 — Commit d9643c9

+## Summary
+Planned Task 5: Implement Journal Entry Generation.
+Broke down the task into detailed, TDD-first subtasks, each requiring explicit user collaboration and feedback at every step.
+The plan ensures that all journal entry output will be shaped by user preferences, with no assumptions made by the agent.

+## Accomplishments
+- Created a comprehensive subtask breakdown for Task 5, covering all major components (JournalEntry class, file operations, context collection, section generators, integration, error handling, CLI)
+- Incorporated TDD-first workflow: each subtask starts with failing tests and explicit instructions to confirm they fail before implementation
+- Added collaboration steps to every subtask, requiring the agent to present plans, ask specific questions, and document user decisions
+- Updated Taskmaster files (`tasks/task_005.txt`, `tasks/tasks.json`, `tasks/tasks.json.bak`) to reflect the new plan

+## Frustrations or Roadblocks
+- None; the planning process was smooth and benefited from previous experience with TDD and user-driven design

+## Terminal Commands (AI Session)
+- git commit -m "Plan task 5 - Implement Journal Entry Generation"
+- git show --stat d9643c9 | cat
+- git show d9643c9 --patch-with-stat | cat

+## Discussion Notes
+- Emphasized the importance of user feedback and preferences in every aspect of journal entry generation
+- Ensured that all subtasks require agent-user collaboration, with no assumptions about output or workflow
+- Documented the TDD-first approach and explicit collaboration steps in Taskmaster

+## Tone / Mood
+Deliberate, collaborative, and optimistic—this plan sets the stage for a user-driven, high-quality implementation

+## Behind-the-Commit
+This commit documents the planning and breakdown of Task 5, ensuring that the next phase of development will be both test-driven and user-centered.
+The project is now ready to proceed with confidence, knowing that every detail of journal entry generation will be shaped by user input and rigorous testing.